 1916–1919 Commanding Officer 64th Field Ambulance.
 In September 1919, he relinquished his Acting rank of Lieutenant Colonel on ceasing to command a medical unit.

-4 Jan 1917 Captain (Temporary Major) W K Beaman received a mention in the dispatch of Field Marshal Sir Douglas Haig, for distinguished, gallant services and devotion to duty.
-Awarded the Distinguished Service Order (DSO).
+4 Jan 1917 Captain (Temporary Major) W K Beaman received a mention in the despatch of Field Marshal Sir Douglas Haig, for distinguished, gallant services and devotion to duty.
+Was made a Companion of the Distinguished Service Order (London Gazette 1 Jan 1917).

 28 Jan 1919 Promoted Major RAMC.